LLB Group continues to grow sustainably

 A recording of the conference call can be accessed on 23 August 2018 from 1.00 p.m. as an audio file at our website www.llb.li.

 The Liechtensteinische Landesbank AG (LLB) is the longest established financial institute in the Principality of Liechtenstein.
 The Principality of Liechtenstein holds the majority of the company's share capital.
 The LLB's shares are listed on the SIX Swiss Exchange (symbol: LLBN).
 The LLB Group offers its clients comprehensive wealth management services, as a universal bank, in private banking, asset management and fund services.
-With 888 employees (full-time equivalent positions), the LLB is represented in Liechtenstein, Switzerland, Austria, and the United Arab Emirates (Abu Dhabi and Dubai).
-As per 30 June 2018, the business volume of the LLB Group stood at CHF 62.9 billion.
+With 1'086 employees (full-time equivalent positions), the LLB Group is represented in Liechtenstein, Switzerland, Austria, and the United Arab Emirates (Abu Dhabi and Dubai).
+As per 31 December 2018, the LLB Group managed a business volume of CHF 80.1 billion.

 - 3 May 2019, 27th Ordinary General Meeting of Shareholders